zhouy185/exercise-standardize_phone_no/README.md

-# 📘 Data Cleaning Exercise: Standardizing Phone Numbers in the GTHA
+# 📘 Data Cleaning Exercise: Standardizing Phone Numbers

 ## 📍 Overview
 In real-world datasets, information often comes in **inconsistent formats**.
 This can cause major issues when analyzing, joining, or validating data.